droid-php/website/doc/plugin-wishlist.md

     * src: source file or directory to move
     * dst: destination to move it to
     * --force:f: If the target file already exists, then unlink it so that the link may occur.

-## droid-mysql
-* mysql:dump Calls mysqldump through exec.
-For connection string, use `parse_url` like this: https://github.com/Radvance/Radvance/blob/master/src/Framework/BaseConsoleApplication.php#L123
-    * connection: connection string like mysql://username:password@host:port/dbname
-    * destination: destination filename
-    * --gzip|-g: gzip the output file (by piping mysqldump through gzip)
-    * --bzip2|-b: bzip2 the output file (by piping mysqldump through bzip2)
-    * --compress|-C: Pass --compress to mysqldump: Compress all information sent between the client and the server if both support compression.
-    * --force|-f: Pass --force to mysqldump: Continue even if an SQL error occurs during a table dump
-    * --ignore-tables: csv of tablenames to ignore, pass as individual --ignore-table= flags to mysqldump.
-Example: `--ignore-tables=”user, log, bla”`
-    * --disable-keys|-K: pass --disable-keys to mysqldump: This makes loading the dump file faster because the indexes are created after all rows are inserted.
-    * --quick|-q: This option is useful for dumping large tables.
-It forces mysqldump to retrieve rows for a table from the server a row at a time rather than retrieving the entire row set and buffering it in memory before writing it out.
-    * --add-locks: This results in faster inserts when the dump file is reloaded.
-    * --lock-all-tables|-x: Lock all tables across all databases.
-This is achieved by acquiring a global read lock for the duration of the whole dump.
-    * --lock-tables|-l: For each dumped database, lock all tables to be dumped before dumping them.
-The tables are locked with READ LOCAL to permit concurrent inserts in the case of MyISAM tables.
-    * --single-transaction: Dumps the consistent state of the database at the time when START TRANSACTION was issued without blocking any applications.

-* mysql:load Loads a mysqldump
-    * connection: connection string like mysql://username:password@host:port/dbname
-    * source: dump filename
-    * --gzip|-g: gzip the source file (by piping mysql through gzip)
-    * --bzip2|-b: bzip2 the source file (by piping mysql through bzip2)

 ## droid-db (using PDO)
 * db:create-database